PatrickKyei/exception/_tabs/about.md

 Hey I'm glad you are here.
 My name is Patrick.

 An experienced product professional with skills in product management, design, and project management.

 I balance technical and business acumen to deliver impactful products with user-centered design.

-Have experience Leading cross-functional teams and delivers on-time, within budget.
+I combine my tech skills and people skills to Lead cross-functional teams.

 > I create digital products
 > that are driven by